Tom Roebuck: Club career

-He began to appear for the first team with a much greater regularity during the 2021–22 season under Sale's new DOR Alex Sanderson.
+Roebuck began to appear for the first team with a much greater regularity during the 2021–22 season under Sale's new director of rugby Alex Sanderson.
 During this run of appearances he scored his first try in the European Rugby Champions Cup in a 25–19 defeat to ASM Clermont.
-Roebuck went on to score a brace of tries in the following match against the Ospreys, securing a 49–10 victory for Sale.
-Roebuck again scored in the away leg of the Round of 16 against Bristol Bears.
+He went on to score a brace of tries in the following match against Ospreys, securing a 49–10 victory for Sale.
+Roebuck again scored in the away leg during the Round of 16 against Bristol Bears.
 Sale would then fall in the quarter finals to Racing 92.

 Roebuck scored his first try in Premiership Rugby during Sale's 35–26 win over the league leaders Leicester Tigers, and followed this up by scoring two tries in the next round against Harlequins which ensured a 14–36 victory for Sale at the Stoop.
 Roebuck started regularly for the club for the remainder of the season and scored a try in Sale's final game against Bristol in a 42-19 win.

-Sale finished 6th and qualified for the 2022-23 Champions Cup.
+In May 2023 Roebuck scored a try during their Premiership semi-final victory over Leicester.
+He also scored a try in the final as Sale were defeated by Saracens to finish league runners-up.